pilotmoon/PopClip-Extensions/source/Todoist.popclipext/Readme.md

 # Todoist

-Add the selected text to your [Todoist](https://todoist.com/) inbox.
+Add the selected text to [Todoist](https://todoist.com/).

+The task can either be added to the Inbox, or to a specified project.
+You can also specify a due date for tasks, in Todoist's natural language format.

 <img src="https://raw.githubusercontent.com/pilotmoon/PopClip-Extensions/master/source/Todoist.popclipext/Todoist-demo.gif" width="320px">